-He’s one of the U.S. Marshals-led Western District of Washington Fugitive Task Force’s Top Ten Most Wanted.
+He’s one of the U.S. Marshals led Western District of Washington Violent Offender Task Force’s Top Ten Most Wanted.

 The crumpled remains of the car troopers say Denson was driving sits impounded in an evidence lot of the Washington State Patrol.
 “About 11pm on St. Patrick`s Day of last year, March 17th, this vehicle that`s behind me was traveling southbound I-5, in the area of State Route 516,” said Trooper Rick Johnson.

 Brannon, 28, was riding in the back seat after troopers say Denson and two friends picked her up from the hair salon where she worked.
 “It was dark, of course, and raining heavily and from what we understand the vehicle was traveling at a high rate,” said Trooper Johnson.
 Troopers say Denson lost control, hit a guard rail, then another vehicle before flipping onto its roof.
 Joy was thrown from the back seat into the north bound lanes, “At which time she was struck a couple times by vehicles that, obviously, had no time to react, nor could they really even see what was really going on,” Trooper Johnson explained.

 For Joy's mom and her sister, learning about the crash was one of the worst days of their lives.
 "It`s heartbreaking.
 It`s a hole that can never be filled,” said Twalla.
 “I just remember I broke down when my dad told me that early morning,” said Joy’s sister, Ebony.

 Joy had a five year old son.
 “Every day when I see that child I have to go to another room and cry for him, because he don`t know.
 All he knows is that his mommy`s not here,” said Twalla.

 Now, Joy’s family is on a mission to get justice.